kubernetes/website/content/en/docs/concepts/overview/_index.md

 <!-- body -->

-Kubernetes is a portable, extensible, open source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
+Kubernetes is an open-source container orchestration platform for automating distributed workloads and services deployment, scaling, load balancing and failover management by declarative configuration.
 It has a large, rapidly growing ecosystem.
 Kubernetes services, support, and tools are widely available.

 The name Kubernetes originates from Greek, meaning helmsman or pilot.
 K8s as an abbreviation